 A: Yes.
 High school students should apply for admission as a "visiting" or "non-degree seeking" student.
 As noted above, the application fee is $35.00.
 High school students may only enroll in 100-level courses.
 High school students must also submit the following material to the Office of Undergraduate Admission and Recruitment:

 a) a letter of support from their guidance counselor

 b) a letter of permission from their parent or guardian

-A. No. Undergraduate courses with fewer than 10 students and graduate courses with fewer than five students are subject to cancellation.
-Please consult with the course instructor and/or the Summer Session office if you have concerns about whether or not your course will be cancelled.
+A: No. Undergraduate courses with fewer than 10 students and graduate courses with fewer than five students are subject to cancellation.
+Please consult with the course instructor and/or the Division of Academic Outreach and Engagement at 443-885-4686 if you have concerns about whether or not your course will be cancelled.

-Q. I will graduate from Morgan State University in May.
+Q: I will graduate from Morgan State University before the Summer Session begins.
 Am I eligible to enroll in Summer Session classes?

 A. Yes, but you will have to reapply for admission to the University.
 Please contact the Office of Undergraduate Admission and Recruitment at 443-885-3000 if you have any questions about this process.

-A. Summer class schedules are generally posted at the end of February.
-Summer 2014 courses may be added throughout the Spring 2014 semester.
+A: Summer class schedules are generally posted at the end of February.
+Summer 2015 courses may be added throughout the Spring 2015 semester.

 Q: Does Morgan State University offer summer programs for children and youth?

 A: Yes!
 These programs are offered through the Center for Continuing and Professional Studies office.
 Please click here for more information.